thu-spmi/CAT/RequestForExperiments.md

 ```
 exp/myexp/
 ├── ckpt            # auto-gen, containing training checkpoint, log files.
 │   └── ...
 ├── config.json     # the configuration file, you need to manually create it.
 ├── monitor.png     # auto-gen, visualization of log files.
 ├── readme.md       # would be auto-gen if not exist, you can add comments in it.
 └── scripts.tar.gz  # auto-gen, archive of all scripts running current experiment.
 ```

 ## Workflow

 1. Create dir `exp/myexp` and configuration file `exp/myexp/config.json` (See [HOWTO](#howto-config)).
-2. In `run.sh`, set the variable `dir=exp/myexp` and other arguments (`--seed`, `--batch_size`, etc.), which are passed to training script `train_v2.py`.
+2. In `run.sh`, set the variable `dir=exp/myexp` and other arguments (`--seed`, `--batch_size`, etc.), which are passed to training script `train.py`.
-3. Ensure that the training script is `train_v2.py` in `run.sh`.
 4. Run `./run.sh`.
 If everything goes well, go to next step.
 5. Manually add the WER results into the section of WER in `exp/myexp/readme.md` (See [HOWTO](#howto-sr-readme)).
 6. [OPTIONAL] If this running of experiment gives some significant results, add them to the result page `RESULT.md` (In our example, it is `CAT/egs/wsj/RESULT.md`, See [HOWTO](#howto-sup-readme)).